1 Sept 2010

 Imagine what thoughts must have flashed through the minds of other parents about the safety of their own child and their trust in the kindergarten.

-Imagine the impact this has had on the girl and for the rest of her life.
-One doesn't easily forget trauma.
+Imagine the impact this has had on the girl emotionally.

-It's a reminder to review what training and support on safe practices is given to staff and how often, and to refresh knowledge of obligations to provide a safe environment and eliminate or control hazards.
+The incident is a reminder to review what training and support on safe practices and supervision is given to staff and how often.